c2is/ApnsSender/README.md

 Two kinds of error can happen when writing to the stream:

-- The notification service wrote an error into the stream If it's a retry-able error (mostly that's if it's an unknown error or a "processing error"), we retry sending the same notification to the same token.
+- The notification service wrote an error into the stream If it's a retry-able error (mostly if it's an unknown error or a "processing error"), we retry sending the same notification to the same token.
 If it fails again, we move on to the next.
 - No error from the notification service
     The stream just failed for some reason.
 We retry the last token and move on.